Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

     a.
 The project name `rock_paper_scissor` can be replaced with any name of your choice.
 This document will use the name `rock_paper_scissor` as the project name.

-8.  **Type** the following command to move into the newly created folder:
+8. Move into the newly created folder by _typing_ the following:

     ```
     cd rock_paper_scissor